danahartweg/authenticatable_rest_api/README.md

 + When editing the user profile, you must supply the current user's password, even if you have a valid token
 + There will only be one api key per user per scope, the token will change as the user logs out or the token api key expires.
 + Added some static public pages to describe the API
-+ Replaced default unit tests with RSpec equivalents
++ Replaced default unit tests with RSpec equivalents, using the new RSpec syntax and

 ## Configuration and deployment